logo for strength-and-power-for-volleyball.com

 Again, the most functional exercises are closed chained.
 Most movements in sports occur on one leg.
 As a result, single leg squats are more muscularly specific than open-chained leg exercises.

-• Single-leg-straight-leg deadlifts instead of machine leg curls.
-Your body will continually learnleg curl machine to move and reposition itself when training the hamstrings while standing, rather than being guided by a machine.
+Single-leg-straight-leg deadlifts instead of machine leg curls.
+Your body will continually learn to move and reposition itself when training the hamstrings while standing, rather than being guided by a machine.

 Also, the hamstring acts more as a hip extensor than a knee flexor anyway.
 In movement, the hamstrings main role is to eccentrically decelerate the lower leg and extend the hip.